techmmunity/water-jug-solver/README.md

 The task is to determine whether it is possible to measure Z litres of water using both the jugs.
 And if true, print any of the possible ways.

-**ALERT:** It still doesn't find the most efficient solution for all cases.
-If you want to fix this, please send a PR to this repo.

 ## Install

 With Yarn: